pablos-here/nbiff/README.md

 immediately flushed to disk.
 This causes `nbiff` to believe there are **Unread messages** when there are none.

-Within a two or three minutes, `thunderbird` synchronizes the disk file and all is well.
+Within a two or three minutes, `Thunderbird` synchronizes the disk file and all is well.

 There are two possible work-arounds:

-1. Restart `thunderbird` or
+1. Restart `Thunderbird` or
 2. Use `tbird_new_msgs` to identify which `.msf` is out of sync.
-Once identified, click on it and `thunderbird` will syncrhornize it.
+Once identified, click on it and `Thunderbird` will syncrhornize it.

    To read more about about `tbird_new_msgs`, [see the Troubleshooting section](#Troubleshooting).